National Federation of the Blind of Illinois

 Teresa Meyer– October 9, 1955-February 26, 2023- Chicago Chapter

 |6:00-6:30||What does it mean to be a member of the National Federation of the Blind-Kevan Worley, Manager, Project Literacy; National Federation of the Blind of Colorado and Denise Avant, Co-chair, Membership; National Federation of the Blind|

 |7:00-11:00||IABS IDOL – Admission $5, includes your first performance

 Join us for the Illinois Association of Blind Students IABS Idol

 Based on the popular TV show, American Idol.
 IABS Idol invites everyone to participate as a soloist or group and perform a song of their choice.
-Wear a costume and celebrate Halloween, bring an instrument and perform your favorite song.
+Bring an instrument and perform your favorite song.
 Each performance costs $5 per person.
 Don’t forget our “Battle of the Chapters.”
-This year’s theme is weather related songs.
+This year’s theme is songs related to snacks.

 |8:00 – 9:00||Registration

 Michal Nowicki, NFBI Treasurer and Kira O’Bradovich, NFBI Chicago chapter, Treasurer

 Later registration, see Michal Nowicki in General Sessions

 October 14, 2023, Morning Sessions